fgadaleta/worldofpiggy.github.io/about.md

 - Hadoop,
 - and designing of large information systems for the enterprise.

 I am also a full stack engineer, who enjoys designing and developing products from scratch, or improving them if they exist.
-I particularly feel attached to this period of my career that always allowed me to do stuff that matters, minimizing talks, meetings and distractions of any sort.
+I particularly feel attached to this period of my life as it always allowed me to do stuff that matters, minimizing talks, meetings and distractions of any sort.
 It is quite a satisfaction to see progress in the form of a growing code repositories, new features and less issues, taking care of the little details by myself.

 Last but not least I do ultra marathons on the distances of 55 and 80 km.
 The passion for running forces me to spend quite some time in the forest or on the road, where I enjoy to think while running.
 You can read some of my running adventures on [gipsyrunner](http://www.gipsyrunner.com).